 Buttermilk Scones and Simple Plum Jam make the perfect pair

-To go with your Simple Plum Jam, I’ve given you the recipe for some equally simple Buttermilk Scones.
-Soft, flaky with a crunch from the top, these scones are to die for with a dollop of freshly whipped cream and your newly made jam.
+To go with your Simple Plum Jam, I paired them with classic English Scones as found in my recipe here.
+Soft, flaky with a crunch from the top, these scones are to die for with a dollop of freshly whipped cream and your newly made plum jam.

 Tala sent me a couple of their cookware items as shown in the images above that really helped me out when making the scones.